alsciende/fiveringsdb-data/README.md

  ```
  bin/console app:data:import
  ```
  No output means that all checks have passed successfully.
+Use the verbose options to see more info.

 ## Data Generation